 “When the time comes, do exactly as I say,” Vhen had said.

 Julin’s heart pounded.
-He had never felt so tense as he and Vhen stepped off the lift into Altolcz’s offices high on the upper floors of the building.
+He had never felt so tense as he did now when he and Vhen stepped off the lift into Altolcz’s offices high on the upper floors of the building.
 He’d done a lot of stupid things in his life.
 Walking open-eyed into an Imperial trap had to be the stupidest.

 A secretary looked up from her desk, smiled at Vhen, and went back to her work.
 Vhen smiled back.